 DC Public Schools

 DC Public Schools is a frequent partner of CSJ, specifically programs committed to tutoring and education advocacy.
 DC Reads, DC Schools Project, the Summer Institute for Teaching and Learning and multiple student organizations tutor and mentor in DC Public Schools throughout Wards 2, 4, 7 and 8.

 Georgetown Ministry Center (GMC)

 Georgetown Ministry Center (GMC) is dedicated to: guiding homeless individuals towards stability and housing through street outreach; providing a safe and welcoming environment where everyone is treated with respect; and educating the community about homelessness.
 CSJ supports GMC’s vital work by running a Hypothermia Outreach Team during the winter months when temperatures drop below freezing.
-CSJ’s Associate Director, Ray Shiu, serves as a Board Member of GMC.
+CSJ’s Deputy Director, Ray Shiu, serves as a Board Member of GMC.

 One Common Unity (OCU)

 One Common Unity (OCU) breaks cycles of violence and builds compassionate, healthy communities through the transformative power of music, arts, and peace education.
 OCU is a collaborative effort among educators, artists, and health practitioners to prevent violence and improving life outcomes for youth and families.
 OCU trains the next generation of leaders in social emotional literacy, arts expression, and conflict transformation and supports them to create positive social change and healing in their communities.